Jon Jones: Other legal troubles

 In the early morning of May 19, 2012, Jones drove his Bentley Continental GT into a pole in Binghamton, New York.
-Jones was arrested for driving under the influence and was bailed out by his mother.
+Jones was arrested for driving under the influence (DUI) and was bailed out by his mother.
 He pleaded guilty to DUI charges and was order to pay a $1,000 fine, install ignition interlocks on all of his vehicles, complete a victims impact class, and had his driver's license suspended for six months.

-On July 21, 2019, it was reported that Jones had been charged with battery for an alleged incident in April 2019 involving a cocktail waitress at a strip club in Albuquerque.
+On July 21, 2019, it was reported that Jones had been charged with battery for an alleged incident in April 2019 involving a cocktail waitress at a strip club in Albuquerque, New Mexico.
 The waitress claimed that Jones slapped her, put her in a choke hold and kissed her on the neck, and touched her after she had asked him to stop.
 The bench trial of the case was held on September 26, 2019, where Jones pleaded no contest to the charges and received a 90-day deferred sentence whereby he must avoid arrest, not violate the law, consume no alcohol or drugs and not return to the scene.
 He was also ordered to pay court fees during his unsupervised probation period, as per the court document.

-Jones was arrested in the early morning of March 26, 2020 in Albuquerque, New Mexico.
-According to police reports, an Albuquerque PD officer heard what sounded to be a gunshot and, upon further investigation, observed a black Jeep with Jones in the driver's seat.
+Jones was arrested in the early morning of March 26, 2020, in Albuquerque.
+According to police reports, an Albuquerque PD officer heard what sounded like a gunshot and, upon further investigation, observed a black Jeep with Jones in the driver's seat.
 After noticing signs of intoxication, the responding officer administered a field sobriety test, which Jones failed.
 Jones was also given a breathalyzer test and registered a BAC more than twice the legal limit.
-Police then searched Jones' vehicle while arresting him for DWI and found a partially empty bottle of Recuerdo Mezcal as well as a black handgun underneath the driver's seat.
+Police then searched Jones's vehicle while arresting him for DWI and found a partially empty bottle of Recuerdo Mezcal as well as a black handgun underneath the driver's seat.
 Jones was arrested on the scene and taken to the Bernalillo County jail.
 Altogether, Jones was charged with aggravated DWI, negligent use of a firearm, possession of an open container, and driving with no proof of insurance.
 On March 31, it was announced that Jones had pleaded guilty to the DWI charge, after accepting a plea deal in which the other charges would be dropped.
-He was sentenced to four days house arrest, one year of supervised probation, a minimum of 90 days of outpatient therapy, and he must complete 48 hours of community service.
+He was sentenced to four days' house arrest, one year of supervised probation, a minimum of 90 days of outpatient therapy, and he must complete 48 hours of community service.